Updated 13 July 2017

-A lot of creative filmmakers use DSLRs like the Canon 700D, or mirrorless cameras like the Panasonic GH4, for video.
-Some of these interchangeable lens cameras can shoot ‘film-like’ shallow focus shots, and they’re better than similarly priced camcorders in low light.
+A lot of creative filmmakers use DSLRs like the Canon 5d, or mirrorless cameras like the Panasonic GH4, for video.
+These interchangeable lens cameras can shoot ‘film-like’ shallow focus shots, and they’re better than similarly priced camcorders in low light.
+Which one should you choose?

 - Panasonics are well-made, with some excellent filmmaking features, and produce sharp video.
 Their recent models can shoot 4K Ultra High Definition.

-- Sony’s A7S and A7S II are small full-frame cameras with excellent low light performance, but they suffer badly from rolling shutter.
+- Sony’s A7S and A7S II are full-frame cameras with excellent low light performance.
 The A6500 is a smaller, more affordable APS-C option.
+Sony mirrorless cameras are small but have poor battery life and suffer from rolling shutter.

 If you’re on a really tight budget, you can get used SLR or mirrorless cameras that can shoot HD video for under $300 (£250): my suggestions are on this page.

 This prosumer DSLR adds weather-sealing, a headphone socket, better battery life and 1080p slow motion.
+It’s popular with vloggers, and it’s a good choice if stills are important.
 It’s more solidly built, with better controls than the T5i/700D, and very good autofocus for movie shooting.
 An electronic level helps you avoid sloping horizons.
 The older 70D is also worth considering but lacks the headphone socket and 1080p slow motion.

 The EOS M5 is Canon’s top mirrorless camera.
 It has similar video features to the 80D (but no headphone socket), with the addition of a convenient built-in electronic viewfinder and five-axis image stabilisation.
 It’s designed to be used with compact EF-M lenses, but you can fit standard Canon lenses with an adapter.
 Battery life won’t be as good as the 80D.
 You could also consider the midrange EOS M3.